 In general terms, compatible development means development that, although it is not necessarily the same as or similar to existing buildings in the vicinity, nonetheless enhances an established community and coexists with existing development without causing undue adverse impact on surrounding properties.
 It 'fits well' within its physical context and 'works well' among those functions that surround it.
 Generally speaking, the more a new development can incorporate the common characteristics of its setting in its design, the more compatible it will be.
 Nevertheless, a development can be designed to fit and work well in a certain existing context without being 'the same as' the existing development.
-Where a new vision for an area is established through a community design plan or other similar Council-approved planning exercise, or where the Zoning By-law permits development to evolve toward the achievement of that vision while respecting overall community character.
+Where a new vision for an area is established through a community design plan or other similar Council-approved planning exercise, or where the Zoning By-law permits development that differs from what currently physically exists, addressing compatibility will permit development to evolve toward the achievement of that vision while respecting overall community character.